ThePlantAide.com

 1. Understanding Monstera's Natural Habitat

-Monstera plants, native to tropical rainforests in Central and South America, thrive in humid, well-draining environments with dappled sunlight.
-In their natural habitat, they receive consistent moisture but are rarely waterlogged due to the porous nature of forest floors.
-When grown indoors in the US, replicating these conditions is key to their health.
-The frequency of watering depends on factors like light exposure, temperature, humidity, and soil composition.
+The Monstera plant, native to tropical rainforests in Central and South America, thrives in humid, warm environments with dappled sunlight.
+In its natural habitat, it receives consistent moisture but also benefits from well-draining soil to prevent waterlogging.
+When grown indoors in the US, replicating these conditions is key to its health.
+The frequency of watering depends on factors like light exposure, temperature, humidity, and soil type.

 2. Factors Influencing Watering Frequency